1. Pay yourself first

 Most people just stick with whatever rate they’re offered when they sign up.
 But by shopping around for a better rate, you could save up to $1,127 a year on car insurance alone, according to a CarInsurance.com study.

-Try using a comparison service to sift through a bunch of insurance companies at once.
+Try using a comparison service to sift through hundreds of insurance companies at once.
 SmartFinancial allows you to shop for better homeowners insurance, health insurance and auto insurance all in one place and even tracks down discounts that might apply to you.

 All you need to do is answer a few questions about yourself, so it’s worth trying even if you’re just curious about how much you could save.